phalcon-orphanage/docs/pt/reference/assets.rst

 Minification/Filtering
 ----------------------
-Phalcon\\Assets provides built-in minification of JavaScript and CSS resources.
+:code:`Phalcon\Assets` provides built-in minification of JavaScript and CSS resources.
 You can create a collection of resources instructing the Assets Manager which ones must be filtered and which ones must be left as they are.
 In addition to the above, Jsmin by Douglas Crockford is part of the core extension offering minification of JavaScript files for maximum performance.
 In the CSS land, CSSMin by Ryan Day is also available to minify CSS files: